-- Take measures to protect individuals from crimes against freedom of expression; - Conduct independent, speedy and effective investigations into crimes against freedom of expression; - Where crimes against freedom of expression are committed, to provide adequate remedies to the victim.
+- Conduct independent, speedy and effective investigations into crimes against freedom of expression; - Where crimes against freedom of expression are committed, to provide adequate remedies to the victim.

 Also in June 2012, the UN Special Rapporteur on the Promotion and Protection of the Right to Freedom of Opinion and Expression and the UN Special Rapporteur on Extrajudicial, Summary or Arbitrary Executions, both released reports focussed on the issue of impunity for violations of journalists' human rights.
-90 Both reports recommend that States:
+97 Both reports recommend that States:

-- Ensure the unequivocal legal and practical protection of journalists' freedom of expression; - Ensure clear and effective safeguards to prevent physical threats against journalists and to ensure accountability; - Conduct prompt and exhaustive investigations into violations of journalists' right to life, identifying and bringing to justice those responsible; - Take special measures, such as establishing commissions of inquiry, to address patterns of killings of journalists; - Promote the judiciary's, journalists' and civil society's awareness of relevant international human rights standards and demonstrate a willingness to work towards implementing those standards; - Ensure that law enforcement officials and the armed forces receive training, as part of standard procedure, on the legitimate presence of journalists during non-armed and armed conflict and on their legal protection; - Strengthen their systems for gathering information and data on killings and threats and analyse the trends and developments, in a gender sensitive way; - Publicly condemn at the highest political level all forms and incidents of violence against journalists;
+- Ensure the unequivocal legal and practical protection of journalists' freedom of expression; - Ensure clear and effective safeguards to prevent physical threats against journalists and to ensure accountability; - Conduct prompt and exhaustive investigations into violations of journalists' right to life, identifying and bringing to justice those responsible; - Take special measures, such as establishing commissions of inquiry, to address patterns of killings of journalists; - Promote the judiciary's, journalists' and civil society's awareness of relevant international human rights standards and demonstrate a willingness to work towards implementing those standards; - Ensure that law enforcement officials and the armed forces receive training, as part of standard procedure, on the legitimate presence of journalists during non-armed and armed conflict and on their legal protection; - Strengthen their systems for gathering information and data on killings and threats and analyse the trends and developments, in a gender sensitive way; - Publicly condemn at the highest political level all forms and incidents of violence against journalists; - Strengthen their cooperation with the special procedures of the Human Rights Council and regional human rights mechanisms and respond to their communications in a timely manner;